 - In the main menu, go to Settings > All settings

 - Edit that setting to remove

-platform_default flag will be used to control what content
+platform_default flag is used to control what content

-You may wish to remove all text from that setting completely, leaving it blank,
+content on Android.
+You may wish to remove all text from that setting completely,